nixys/go-nxs-backup/README.md

 # Nxs-backup

+## ⚠️ Deprecation and Archive Notice

+This project is deprecated.
+Instead ot this new versions of `nxs-backup` available [here](https://github.com/nixys/nxs-backup).

+---

 Nxs-backup is an open source backup software for most popular GNU/Linux distributions.
 Features of Nxs-backup include amongst others: